lore-org/lore-game/README.md

 To build the project in VSCode, make sure you have the recommended extensions installed.

-After you install those extensions, press `F1` and run `CMake: Configure` to configure the project.

-You may have to select a kit and variant.
-It is recommended to use `Clang x86_64` as the kit and `Release` or `RelWithDebInfo` for the variant.

-After the project is configured, press `F1` again and run `CMake: Build`.
-Your executable will be located in the build directory along with the required resources.
+After you install those extensions, press `F1` and run `XMake: Build` to build the project.
+Your executable will be located in the build directory along with the required resources and libraries.

 ### Command Line

-To configure, run `cmake -D CMAKE_BUILD_TYPE=<build_type> -B build`, replacing `<build_type>` with one `Debug`, `Release`, `MinSizeRel`, or `RelWithDebInfo` (e.g. `cmake -D CMAKE_BUILD_TYPE=RelWithDebInfo -B build`).
-Either `Release` or `RelWithDebInfo` are recommended.

-After configuring, run `cmake --build build` to build the project.
+To build, run `xmake` to build the project.
 Your executable will be located in the build directory along with the required resources.

 ### GitHub Actions